catchpoint/Pietrasanta-traceroute/README.md

 Since version 0.1.3 (the version that introduced QUIC support), openssl3 (version >= 3.2) is needed to compile traceroute.
 If openssl3 libraries are not available, you can still build and enjoy traceroute by disabling QUIC by passing the argument `DISABLE_OPENSSL=1` to `make`.

+### OpenSSL 3 dependency

+At compile time openssl3 header files are searched by default in `/usr/local/include` but the path can be changed via the `LIBSSL3_CFLAGS` argument.
-By default openssl3 libraries are searched in `/usr/local/lib64` but the path can be changed via the `LIBSSL3_LDFLAGS` argument.
+At linking time and runtime openssl3 libraries are searched in `/usr/local/lib64` but the path can be changed via the `LIBSSL3_LDFLAGS` argument.

 ## Binaries